alexandriaproject-io/llm-inference/docs/rest-api-uml.md

 The API responds with text based on the given prompt.
 Below are two examples:

-- For a prompt with `id: 123`, requesting a maximum length of 10, the service might
+- For a prompt with `request_id: 123`, requesting a maximum length of 10, the service might
   return: `Response: "In the realm of code and byte,"`

-- For a prompt with `id: 456`, with a `maxLength` of 4, the service might return: `Response: "In the garden where"`
+- For a prompt with `request_id: 456`, with a `maxLength` of 4, the service might
+  return: `Response: "In the garden where"`

 ### Implementation Notes